-- The following information is easily accessible to all staff: - A copy of the Robert Mellor's SEND policy and register.
+- The following information is easily accessible to all staff: - A copy of Robert Mellors Primary Academy's SEND policy and register. - Guidance on the identification of special educational needs.

-- Guidance on the identification of special educational needs. - Practical advice and teaching strategies for types of special educational needs. - Information and strategies for individual students. - Information available through the SEND Local Offer.
+- Practical advice and teaching strategies for types of special educational needs. - Information and strategies for individual students. - The Schools' SEND information report. - Information available through the SEND Local Offer.